 MARIE AUBREY VILLACERAN

 Marie Aubrey Villaceran is an assistant professor at the Department of English and Comparative Literature, College of Arts and Letters, University of the Philippines (UP).
-She is currently the Deputy Director for Research and Publications at the UP Center for Women and Gender Studies and the Convenor of Decolonial Studies Program at the UP Center for Integrative and Development Studies.
+She is currently the Director of the UP Center for Women and Gender Studies and the Convenor of the Decolonial Studies Program at the UP Center for Integrative and Development Studies.
 She holds a PhD in Sociology from La Trobe University.
 She writes and handles courses on creative nonfiction and does research on gender and migration.

 FRANCES ANTOINETTE CRUZ